edriving-limited/dynamic-sqs/README.md

 First install the package using composer `composer require edriving-limited/dynamic-sqs`.
 Then publish the configuration files using `php artisan vendor:publish`.

+You will also need to update the `driver` for your SQS connection to `dynamic-sqs`.

 ## Setup

 First, you should create your job class, the exact same way you would your standard Laravel jobs.
 Then, we need to